 - Determine the type of negligence: Siegel Brill’s attorneys will discover if the responsible party knowingly, willingly, or recklessly violates state or federal law.

-- An experienced trucking attorney can hire the right expert for your case.
+- Hire experts: An experienced trucking attorney can hire the right expert for your case.
 An expert might conduct an accident reconstruction.
-They will also be able to provide valuable insights about your specific case.
+They also will be able to provide valuable insights about your specific case.

 What kind of compensation can be recovered?